Tributing a Jewel Amongst Comedians…

 Just as John Mahoney wasn’t American, Windsor Davies wasn’t actually a born and bred Welshman.
-This not the only revelation I discovered about this Welsh accented actor, that I’d known for solely his comic now retro roles.
-This actor born in London to Welsh parents and brought up in Wales from the age of eight or nine.
+This, not the only revelation I discovered about this Welsh accented actor, that I’d known for solely his comic, retro roles.
+This actor was born in London to Welsh parents and brought up in Wales from the age of eight or nine.
 Here I look back at just some of Davies comic roles, and more.

 It Ain’t Half Hot Mum (1974-81)

 It Aint Half Hot Mum – End Credits, DavidCroftcouk

 This comedy’s ending credits were remembered primarily for Davies bellowing “Shut Up”.
 This series set at the end of World War II had Davies in a commanding role.
 This role as Battery Sergeant Major Williams – complete with an almost villainous moustache – in charge of a motley group of soldiers.
 The soldiers were members of the Royal Artillery concert party, based in India.